giraola/Taxxo/README.md

-## Taxxo
+# Taxxo

-Tools for prokaryotes taxonogenomics
+Integrating and automatising tools for prokaryotes taxonogenomics.